Skyquake: Local names

 In 1804, they were reportedly heard during the Lewis and Clark Expedition near Great Falls.
-Meriwether Lewis wrote “since our arrival at the falls we have repeatedly witnessed a noise which proceeds from a direction a little to the N. of West as loud and resembling precisely the discharge of a piece of ordinance of 6 pounds at the distance of three miles.”
+Meriwether Lewis wrote, “[S]ince our arrival at the falls we have repeatedly witnessed a noise which proceeds from a direction a little to the N. of West as loud and resembling precisely the discharge of a piece of ordinance of 6 pounds at the distance of three miles.”
 William Clark added in his notes, “…a rumbling like Cannon at a great distance is heard to the west of us; the Cause we Can’t account.”

 They have been reported from an Adriatic island in 1824; Western Australia, South Australia and Victoria in Australia; Belgium; frequently on calm summer days in the Bay of Fundy and Passamaquoddy Bay, New Brunswick, Canada; Lough Neagh in Northern Ireland; Scotland; Cedar Keys, Florida; Franklinville, New York in 1896; and northern Georgia in the United States.

-Their sound has been described as being like distant but inordinately loud thunder while no clouds are in the sky large enough to generate lightning.
+Their sound has been described as being like a distant but inordinately loud thunderstorm, occurring even in the absence of any clouds large enough to generate lightning.
 Those familiar with the sound of cannon fire say the sound is nearly identical.
-The booms occasionally cause shock waves that rattle plates.
+The booms occasionally cause shock waves that rattle dishware.
 Early white settlers in North America were told by the native Haudenosaunee Iroquois that the booms were the sound of the Great Spirit continuing his work of shaping the earth.

 The terms "mistpouffers" and "Seneca guns" both originate in Seneca Lake, New York, and refer to the rumble of artillery fire.
 James Fenimore Cooper, author of The Last of the Mohicans, wrote "The Lake Gun" in 1850, a short story describing the phenomenon heard at Seneca Lake, which seems to have popularized the terms.